phlowdotdev/phlow/site/docs/remote-projects.md

 ```

 ###  Auto-detection of inner folder
-If you don’t specify a folder name and the ZIP/GZIP file contains only one directory, Phlow will automatically treat it as the root and search for a `main.yaml` inside it.
+If you don’t specify a folder name and the ZIP/GZIP file contains only one directory, Phlow will automatically treat it as the root and search for a `main.phlow` inside it.

 If the archive contains multiple folders or any loose files in the root and no folder is specified, Phlow will return an error.